jkrogager/VoigtFit/docs/index.rst

 New in version 0.9.10:

-  Added two keywords to the parameter language in order to allow the user to view fit regions in velocity space when defining masks and continuum normalization.
+  Added two keywords to the parameter language in order to allow the user to view fit regions in velocity space when defining masks, continuum normalization and components.
-  See details under sections `Continuum Normalization` and `Mask` of the :ref:`documentation`.
+  See details under sections `Mask`, `Continuum Normalization` and `Interactive Components` of the :ref:`documentation`.

 New in version 0.9.9: